Why I Refuse to Feel Miserable This New Year

 There’s self-inflicted pressure to make New Year resolutions too.
 I don’t really make any firm ones because I know I won’t stick to them.
 I need to commit to long term change, not two week fads.

-This coming year, 2018, I refuse to feel sad about the coming New Year.
+This coming year, I refuse to feel sad.
 Instead I’m going to try really hard to embrace those new opportunities.

 Here are a few things that I’ve found really help keep my mind from wandering too far forward, and slipping too far behind.

 Ok I know I just said I wouldn’t look back but what I mean is I don’t want to dwell on the past.
-Instead I plan to look back at the good in 2017 and the things I achieved.
+Instead I plan to look back at the good and the things I achieved.
 Even if they are seemingly small or mundane.
 The point of doing this is to show that even the smallest of moments bring joy.
-And this can be true for 2018.

 Focus on Today